 Settlement checks are issued once the legal matter has been resolved.
 Generally, victims will be required to prove the defendant’s negligence or liability based on a preponderance of the evidence.
 They will also be required to prove the value of their damages accordingly.

 Once the jury has determined how much the defendant should compensate the injury victim, or once an agreement has been reached between both parties, the court will determine how long the defendant has to write the settlement check.
-Despite the fact that the court case or insurance claim may have been resolved, the settlement is not final until the victim’s attorney receives the settlement check and the check clears in the bank.
+Despite the fact that the court case or insurance claim may have been resolved, the settlement is not final until the victim’s attorney receives the settlement payout and the check clears in the bank.

 However, you may run into issues if the defendant does not have the funds required to compensate you for your damages.
 You may need to agree to accept a payment plan if you hope to start receiving your funds sooner.
 You may also find yourself dealing with procedural issues, document errors, and government bureaucracy before you can access your settlement funds.